flex-users/flex-iframe/trunk/README.txt

  * There is a preconfigured launch configuration to generate the asdoc (asdoc.launch).
 Go to:
    Run > External Tools > External Tools Configurations, select "asdoc" and run it to update the documentation.
+ * Before tagging a release, please make sure to generate the asdoc, and update the example builds.